Panama Private Interest Foundations

 Protector and other Supervisory Bodies.

-The founder may also establish other special arrangements in order to retain control or supervision over the foundation assets during his or her lifetime.
-The founder may appoint protectors, auditors or other supervisory entities to supervise the acts of the Foundation Council prior to or after his/her death, since article 25 of the Foundation law expressly authorizes the creation of such additional entities or supervisory bodies.
+The founder may also establish other special arrangements to retain control or supervision over the foundation assets during his or her lifetime.
+The founder may appoint protectors, auditors, or other supervisory entities to supervise the acts of the Foundation Council prior to or after his/her death; article 25 of the Foundation law expressly authorizes the creation of such additional entities or supervisory bodies.

 The figure of the protector has been widely used in Common Law jurisdictions when settling a trust.
-This is yet another innovation of the Panamanian Law which further ensures the safety of the instrument and, thus, makes it even more attractive as an estate-planning instrument.
+This is yet another innovation of the Panamanian law that further ensures the instrument’s safety and, thus, makes it even more attractive as an estate-planning instrument.

 Forced heirship provisions.

-Following a trend adopted in the trust legislation of some Common Law jurisdictions like BVI, Belize, Grand Cayman, The Bahamas, as well as Jersey and Guernsey, Panama’s Private Foundation Law (Article 14) specifically provides that forced heirship laws of another country shall not affect the foundation or its validity and shall not prevent the attainment of its purpose as provided in the Foundation Charter or its Regulations.
+Panama’s Private Foundation Law (Article 14) provides explicitly that forced heirship laws of another country shall not affect the foundation or its validity and shall not prevent the attainment of its purpose as provided in the Foundation Charter or its Regulations.

 Moreover, the foundation assets will not be part of the founder’s testamentary estate -having become legally autonomous – the legal norms of his/her personal law cannot restrict or limit in any way the structuring of the rights of the beneficiaries of the foundation.
 In addition, formalities required for the execution of wills shall not apply to Panamanian Private Foundations.